A Homeowners Guide to Heat Pump Systems, Installation & Pricing

 In addition to heating, heat pump systems are also used to cool homes.
 They move heat out of the home to lower indoor temperatures.
 Heat pumps are used as a combination heating and cooling system, or in addition to conventional heating and cooling equipment.

 Air-Source Heat Pump Systems

-To heat your home, an air-source heat pump absorbs warmth from outdoor air (don’t worry – despite feeling cold outside, abundant warmth exists in outdoor air).
-The heat pump absorbs heat from the outdoor air, transferring it inside your home.
+An air-source heat pump absorbs warmth from outdoor air and transfers it inside your home.
+Even if it’s cold outside, abundant warmth still exists in outdoor air.
 By moving heat indoors, the heat pump system causes your interior areas to feel warmer.

-To cool your home, an air-source heat pump draws the heat out of your home, sending it into the outdoor air.
+To cool your home, air-source heat pumps draw the heat out of your home.
 By removing the heat, your home feels cooler.

 Under optimal conditions, air-source heat pump systems can drop a home’s energy consumption by as much as 40 percent.